ACatapang/cmsc191-final-project/README.md

 - Ensure the uploaded folder contains approximately **1,600 files** and **1 class**.

 ### 2. Copy the Colab Files
-- Open the Colab notebooks available in [this Google Drive folder](https://drive.google.com/drive/folders/1Oup5-MJPrSVTLgEIYCa99RRq-F3en8Ot) or download the ipynb files from this repository.
+- Open the notebooks available in [this Google Drive folder](https://drive.google.com/drive/folders/1Oup5-MJPrSVTLgEIYCa99RRq-F3en8Ot).
+Alternatively, the notebooks in this repository have google colab links attached.
 - Create a copy of each `.ipynb` file to your Google Drive.

 ### 3. Run the Colab Files